hidyverse/website/content/authors/admin/_index.md

 - Visitors
 ---

-Heidi Steiner is a PhD candidate in the Clinical Translational Sciences program at the University of Arizona College of Medicine - Tucson.
-Her research focuses on genomic and environmental associations with drug response and efficacy.
-She loves coding in R, data visualization, biostatistics, and clinical research.
+Heidi Steiner is a Data Science Educator and PhD candidate at the University of Arizona.
+Her doctoral research focuses on genomic and environmental associations with drug response and efficacy.
+She loves coding in R, biostatistics, and reproducible clinical research.
+Heidi is passionate about equity and inclusion.